 This might be a good way to distract yourself and help until the anxiety and thoughts pass.
 If you have a smartphone, this option can be easily accessible if you’re struggling while out in public or around others.

 If the above suggestions don’t help and you still feel the need to self harm, there are a number of things that you can do that won’t cause injury like:

-Squeezing ice cubes until your fingers go numb, or holding them over your scars
+- Squeezing ice cubes until your fingers go numb, or put them over the place you normally self-harm

 If there is a family member you feel comfortable telling, it might be helpful for you to have their support in finding a counselor that is right for you.
 It’s likely that the person you feel comfortable telling will already be worried about you and will be relieved to have the opportunity to listen and help.

 If talking with someone is too overwhelming, an alternative is to e-mail or write down what you want to say.
-Otherwise, a first step might be to call a 24/7 helpline, such as Lines for Life at 1-800-273-8255 if you are feeling in crisis or having suicidal thoughts, or youth helpline YouthLine at 1-877-968-8491 or by texting teen2teen to 839863.
+Otherwise, a first step might be to call a 24/7 helpline, such as Lines for Life (1-800-273-8255) if you are feeling in crisis or having suicidal thoughts, or youth helpline YouthLine at 1 (877) 968-8491 or by texting teen2teen to 839863.